All Episodes

 Now, Ralph Peters, writing today in the New York Post, makes an excellent point.

-He said the dirty little secret is that all of these different groups, Hamas and the Fatah, I mean, really, they are in effect, they are in a civil war with any of you Democrats, you want to talk about civil war in Iraq.
+He said, the dirty little secret is that all of these different groups, Hamas and Fatah, I mean, really, they are in, in effect, they are in a civil war.

 How about Fatah and Hamas?

-Now, there's a genuine civil war among the Palestinians, and the reason for the civil war is that one small faction is really fed up with all the violence and would really like to have peace in a growing economy, and the other side doesn't want any part of it.
+Now, there's a genuine civil war among the Palestinians, and the reason of the civil war is that one small faction is really fed up with all the violence and would really like to have peace in a growing economy, and the other side doesn't want to be part of it.

 It is the way they earn their living.